• Skip to main content

 What materials do you need to weave a basket?

-Here on Textile Indie, we focus on baskets made from the rattan plant.
+Here at Textile Indie, we focus on baskets made from rattan plants.
 Rattan-based material is called basket reed.
 The pieces we’ll be weaving are made from the inner parts of the rattan vine.

 Rattan is a vine that grows in Indonesia.